VEDANT SHARMA

 The vehicle form was more laid-back and visually bulkier than the 450 series.
 The logotype needed to counterbalance that weight.

-I looked at how certain motorcycles, like the first-generation Suzuki Katana, used static typography in contrast with aggressive physical form.
+Referencing the first-generation Suzuki Katana, I observed how static typography could contrast aggressive form.
 The graphic and the machine created tension together.

 Constructing the Logotype